310mc/https-310mc.github.io-tl/source/_posts/feature_scout/something_dubious_in_the_library.md

 tags:
 - Idol Story
 - Yuumasu
 description: "[ES!!]
 Translation of a Chiaki Feature Scout story, featuring Hajime and Tsumugi.
-TBA…"
+Chiaki wants to borrow a new book, and ends up finding a suspicious-looking book…"
 permalink: something_dubious_in_the_library/
-hidden: true
 ---

 ![](/img/es/idolstory/somethinglibrary/c1.jpg)|![](/img/es/idolstory/somethinglibrary/c2.jpg)
 :-:|:-:

-TBA…
+Chiaki wants to borrow a new book, and ends up finding a suspicious-looking book…

 This story is connected to the card [Untitled Book] Chiaki Morisawa.